qiweimao/ESP32-Datalogger/README.md

 ### WiFi Manager
 TODO.
 This function is triggered when the physical push button switch is clicked, the ESP32 will start as a WiFi access point to allow the user to connect to it via WiFi.
 A device configuration website will be served over WiFi. https://dronebotworkshop.com/wifimanager/
+Read this issue to learn how to erase wifi settings from ESP32, [link](https://github.com/espressif/arduino-esp32/issues/400).
+Otherwise the ESP32 will boot up and use the previous settings automatically, can really mess up.
 ### Dynamic IP Address
 ESP32 should request static IP from the access point (e.g. WiFi router, LTE router); Another approach is to set static IP in router admin page for the ESP32.
 The router might have dynamic IP address which might expire every few days, unless a static IP is purchased from the ISP.